The Digital Nomad Hangover

 The Digital Nomad Dream

 Those first months were like living in a dream.
 Surfing all morning, coding all day, Sandbar and Old Mans in Canggu every Friday night.
-Dozens of us digital nomads crammed into Dojo Bali, hacking away at side projects until 2 AM, launching on Product Hunt, hoping to make enough for next month's visa run.
+Dozens of us early digital nomads crammed into Dojo Bali, hacking away at side projects until 2 AM, launching on Product Hunt, hoping to make enough for next month's visa run.

 My villa in Bali (weirdly not reading the 4 Hour Work Week) in 2015 / 2016